-The performance rights granted on 30 October 2020 to the senior executives are subject to the continuation of employment to 30 June 2023 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2021 to 30 June 2023.
+The performance rights granted on 23 December 2021 and 6 April 2022 are subject to the continuation of employment to 30 June 2024 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2021 to 30 June 2024.
+None of these rights can vest until the Company releases its FY24 annual report to the ASX (on or around 1st October 2024) and expire on 1 December 2024.

-In addition to the time requirement of continuous 3 year employment, the diluted EPS needs to increase by greater than 3.0% over the relevant 3-year performance period.
-The number of Rights vesting will be determined proportionately, on a straight-line basis, between 3.0% and 10.0%.
+In addition to the time requirement of continuous 3 year employment, the diluted EPS needs to increase by greater than a CAGR of 3.0% and over the relevant 3-year performance period.
+The number of Rights vesting will be determined proportionately, on a straight-line basis, between CAGR of 3.0% and CAGR of 10.0%.